michellesh/infinite/README.md

 | `.reverse(bool isReversed)` | Set reverse to true or false.
 Defaults to false. |
 | `.overlay(int value)` | Set an overlay pattern to play over the current pattern.<br><br>`OVERLAY_BRIGHTNESS_SINWAVE`<br>`OVERLAY_BRIGHTNESS_STROBE` |

-### Fade functions
+### Volume fade functions

-These functions have no effect if running sequence from web server.
+Fade the volume of the song.
+These functions have no effect if running the sequence from the web server.

 | Function | Description |
 | -------- | ----------- |